 The Powell Butte Bison Ranch (PBBR) in Powell Butte, OR is a family-owned and operated ranch that was established out of respect and admiration of the American bison and to provide all-natural, grass-fed, healthy red meat to central and western Oregonians.
-The Wave Foundation purchased 200 lbs. of ground bison meat from PBBR for inclusion in food boxes to distribute to Tribal Nation communities.
+The Wave Foundation purchased several hundred lbs. of ground bison meat from PBBR to distribute to Tribal Nation communities.